INDIAWOOD 2025: Quarter Century of Driving Innovation in Indian Woodworking and Furniture

-GREATER NOIDA, India, Aug.
-1, 2024 /PRNewswire/ -- INDIAWOOD 2025 is set to take place at the India Expo Mart Limited (IEML), Greater Noida, from March 6-9, 2025, celebrating 25 years of growth and innovation in the Indian woodworking and furniture industry.
+GREATER NOIDA, India, July 31, 2024 /PRNewswire/ -- The highly anticipated INDIAWOOD 2025 is set to take place at the India Expo Mart Limited (IEML), Greater Noida, from March 6-9, 2025.
+Marking a significant milestone, this year's edition celebrates 25 years of the event's legacy, reflecting its phenomenal growth and pivotal role in the Indian woodworking and furniture industry.

 A Journey of Growth and Innovation